Adjustments for students with disability

 Students with disability sitting NAPLAN online may use their assistive technology that is compatible with the test construct and the platform.
 Some assistive technologies may not be compatible with NAPLAN tests.

 Assistive technology devices and software do not have automatic approval for use in NAPLAN.
-Schools must follow test administration authority procedures for providing assistive technology adjustments to students with disability, including seeking approval for the use of text-to-speech assistive technology such as the C-Pen Exam Reader.
+Schools must follow the protocols and test administration authority procedures for providing assistive technology adjustments to students with disability, including seeking approval for the use of text-to-speech assistive technology such as the C-Pen Exam Reader.

 Adjustments are not appropriate if they compromise a student’s ability to independently demonstrate the literacy or numeracy skills that are being assessed through the NAPLAN tests.